MicrosoftEdge/MSEdgeExplainers/AcquisitionInfo/explainer.md

 One of the major issues blocking the adoption of store platform advertisements is the lack of support for third-party (3P) attribution for Progressive Web Apps (PWAs).
 While attribution and acquisition information may look slightly different based on platform, PWAs lack this capability across all Store platforms (Microsoft Store, Google Play Store, Apple App Store).
-For example, on Windows, this limitation prevents PWAs published in the Microsoft Store from obtaining the Campaign ID which identifies the ad campaign source of app acquisition.
-While [Universal Windows Platform (UWP) apps can access this information through a WinRT API][WinRT API], the absence of similar functionality for PWAs poses a gap between native applications and PWAs that we aim to bridge with the introduction of the Acquisition Info API.
+On Windows, this limitation prevents PWAs published in the Microsoft Store from obtaining the Campaign ID which identifies the ad campaign source of app acquisition.
+While [Universal Windows Platform (UWP) apps can access this information through a WinRT API][WinRT API], the absence of similar functionality for PWAs poses a gap between native applications and PWAs.
+We aim to not only bridge this gap, but to enable similar functionality surrounding attribution for browser-installed web applications through the introduction of the Acquisition Info API.

 ## Goals